cert-manager/cert-manager/design/20220720-per-certificate-owner-ref.md

 ## Use-cases

-Flant manages certificates for users, and has hit a Kubernetes apiserver limitation where too many left-over Secret resources were slowing the apiserver down.
+Flant manages certificates for users, and has hit a Kubernetes apiserver limitation where too many leftover Secret resources were slowing the apiserver down.
 This issue has happened because Certificate resources are created using auto-generated names, and Certificate resources are often deleted shortly after being created.

 ## Questions